 There I said the unthinkable, don’t optimize your marketing channels.
 Having spent almost 20 years in retail, before my current stint in technology, and the last 13 of them owning my own online retail company I have spent a lot of time thinking about marketing, it was the second largest expense at our company and what I have concluded is that I am a bit unusual, but for valid reasons.

 Since I started with a bold statement, that would probably get me fired if I worked for my VP of Marketing, let me explain a bit.
 We set our overall marketing budget as a percentage of sales.
 Early on we set a target of 6%, later on we pushed this a little higher but we felt that was a healthy spend.
 But we didn’t set channel targets or optimize the spend at each channel, instead we focused on the overall spend knowing that each channel would fluctuate.
 Not to be misleading, we did measure the spend by channel by week but no one channel had a set target and if the overall was veering away from target we would then use the breakdown to determine where something went wrong or too optimal.

-It is also important to note that we didn’t count the labor associated with marketing when we were measuring the effectiveness of marketing.
+It is also important to note that we didn’t count the labor associated with marketing when we were measuring the effectiveness of marketing and marketing channels.
 Why?
 Because it was pretty much a fixed cost, it wasn’t that we were going to do away with the email marketing role if that channel was struggling.
 We would always have those expenses and we wanted to know how effective our spend on variable expenses was in relation to sales.